ernestaskardzys/simple-spring-example/README.md

 - [ ] Create automatic Ansible deploy script to Tomcat.
 - [ ] Review all @Configuration files.
 Maybe it's worth to merge web module's configuration files into one.
 - [ ] Add logger (log4j or slf4j).
+- [ ] Change the name of built WAR.
+Change the path where WAR is placed after building it.